What is esports?

-A new category of “interactive” entertainment has emerged in recent years and presuming it continues on the same successful path, E-Gaming, not to be mistaken for online gambling, is likely to become a significant contributor to the modern day economy.
+A new category of “interactive” entertainment has emerged in recent years.
+Esports describes competitive online gaming involving professional players and teams with spectators tuning in from all over the world.
+Presuming the eSports industry, not to be mistaken for online gambling (E-gaming), continues along its current path, it is likely to become a significant contributor to the modern day economy.

 According to USA Today, the worldwide video game market could grow from $137.9 billion in 2018 to $180.1 billion by 2021, with China, the USA, Japan, South Korea, and Germany ranked as the top five global markets.

-Video gaming companies have evolved their strategy to adopt highly scalable models which capitalize on what seems to be an exponentially growing market.
+Video gaming companies have evolved their strategy to adopt highly scalable models which capitalise on what seems to be an exponentially growing market.

 Tencent Holdings (700:HK)